-Please accompany your child to the Farm Classroom where you will check in with the head instructor for the camp.
-Your child will be given a camp t-shirt that he or she should wear each day.
+Please accompany your child to the designated location of the camp where you will check in with a Maymont educator.
+Your child will be given a camp t-shirt that they should wear each day.
 Camp begins once all campers have arrived.
-Occasionally some campers have a difficult time with drop off the first day but almost always settle in quickly and have fun.
+Occasionally some campers have a difficult time with drop-off the first day but almost always settle in quickly and have fun.

-Do I have to be a Maymont member to sign my child up for camp?
+Do I have to be a Maymont member to enroll my child in camp?